thiccsupreme/tohru-help-bot/README.md

 > - Navigate your way to the directory in terminal
 > - `node .` will initiate the bot

+*Disclaimer: You must have Discord.JS installed.
+To do so, run: `npm i discord.js --save`*

 ## How to use:
 > Once this bot is in your Discord server, to access all the commands, type `t!help` to pull up the list of commands!